clair-hu/WasteClassifierMLKitApp/README.md

 # # WasteClassifierMLKitApp

 Hi!
-It is a **simple** waste classification android application developed with Google ML Kit and firebase.
+It is a **simple** waste classification android application developed with Google ML Kit and firebase storage.

 * I am using the model trained by AutoML api by H20.ai which is integrated in ML Kit.